 You have the green light from your leadership team, and you’ve decided to invest in a company-wide corporate social responsibility (CSR) program to engage your employees and nurture your social mission.
 You’ve found the best digital tool to help you bring your vision to life, and now it’s time to get ready and launch.
 You might be wondering, now what?
 How can you set your program up for success?

 Our Customer Success Managers—a dedicated team of experts who support our clients on a day-to-day basis—share five best practices, based on their valuable experience, to help you prepare for an impactful program launch.

 1. Set clear objectives

 Clear and measurable goals are key to a successful program.
 If you haven’t already identified them, now’s the perfect time to do so.
-Is employee turnover a challenge at your organization?
+Is employee turnover a challenge at your organisation?
 Do you want to show how you’re making a positive contribution to society?
 Are you looking to mitigate a reputational crisis?
-Do you want to be recognized as an employer of choice?
+Do you want to be recognised as an employer of choice?

 Consider how your program goals can contribute to your company’s overall strategy and identify metrics to translate these objectives into measurable outcomes.
 Here are some examples for inspiration: Reducing turnover, gaining recognition as a great place to work, increasing productivity, and increasing participation in your giving and volunteering program.

 This will also help inform how to measure your results.
 Do you need to establish a baseline?
 Will you measure this through an employee survey?
 Are there any other data sources to draw from?
 What are the requirements for a “Great Place to Work” certification or award?
 Do you want to show progress toward the UN Sustainable Development Goals?
 Keep the end in mind and plan ahead.

 When it comes to the operational metrics of the program, define a road map with objectives such as amount of money donated, hours volunteered, or the number of employees that took action (such as organizing an event).
 You’ll also want to be sure that this can easily be tracked.